DPS0340/...s/README.md

 ### Install

-It's able to add other user on [./flake.nix]!
+It's able to add other user on flake.nix!

 Change to your architecture from below command example.